Sweet Music

 I turn to Shazira.

-“I tried to wake you,” she says, “after Tzina fell asleep,”
+“I tried to wake you,” she says, “after Tzina fell asleep, but you were exhausted from fighting the Wikza.”

-“I wasn’t sure that you would wake up in time for the greeting.”
+“I wasn’t sure you would wake up in time for the greeting.”

-I tell Shazira that the Neyuk gave off a sound that blocked access to the energy web.
+“The Wikza gave off a sound that blocked access to the web,” I tell her.

 “Where did you learn to do that?” she asks.